-Russian, Eastern European, and Central Asian Studies (RES)
+Russian, Eastern European, and Central Asian Studies (RECS)

-RES 0310 Capstone Seminar: Current Topics in Russia, Eastern Europe, and Central Asia3 Credits
+RECS 4999 Capstone Seminar: Current Topics in Russia, Eastern Europe, and Central Asia 3 Credits

 This interdisciplinary seminar, team-taught by faculty members from different disciplines or available as an independent project, focuses on current and changing developments in Russia, Eastern Europe, or Central Asia and covers culture, politics, business, and economics, enabling students to integrate their different disciplines in a case-study format.
 The course includes oral and written assignments in addition to a special seminar project, designed by students in close consultation with instructors.
-Open to juniors and seniors only.
+Previously RES 0310.